The Early Years: 1855-1859

-They can’t have been in the states for very long because in the 1851 British census we find them in Birmingham.
+They can’t have been in the states for very long because in the 1851 British census we find them still in Birmingham.

 George Bradford, 22, living with his widowed father, George.
 The senior George’s trade is listed as “penholder maker” and George Jr. and his older brother John are identified as “pen tool makers.”
 He lived at 48 William St. in Birmingham with his father and 6 other siblings.

-The most likely candidate for our George Harrison in the 1851 English census is the son of Joseph Harriosn (retired silver maker) and Mary.
+The most likely candidate for our George Harrison in the 1851 English census is the son of Joseph Harrison (retired silver maker) and Mary.
 They all live at 66 Garrison Lane, Aston, Birmingham.
 At age 22 he is listed as a toolmaker along with his two brothers in the same trade.

 How Harrison and Bradford arrived in the US is still a mystery.
 Whether they took ship in hopes of finding their fortune, or if they were recruited by one of the principles of the company to come to America and help them start a new pen company, we may never know.
-We do know that Albert Eastman, the President of the new company, was also involved in importing silks and other fancy goods.
-Most of the fancy goods of the time were made in England, so it’s not unreasonable to think that either he visited there, or had extensive contacts in the country to effect this recruitment.
+We do know that Albert Eastman, the President of the new American Steel Pen company, was also involved in importing silks and other fancy goods.
+Most of the fancy goods sold in the US of the time were made in England, so it’s not unreasonable to think that either he visited there, or had extensive contacts in the country to effect this recruitment.
 Until we can find a record of immigration, it will be difficult to determine when and how they arrived in the US.

 Why would they leave Britain and come to the US?
 We get a glimpse of the Birmingham steel industry in an article from just a few years later in Cornish’s Stranger’s Guide Through Birmingham.
 In it, the author writes, under the heading of “Miscellaneous Manufactures in Metals” :